Rogers Hornsby: Later baseball career

 I'm perfectly willing to keep my own agreements if the other fellow keeps his, but in this case it's hopeless.
 I found out that I'd even have to pay my expenses on road trips, and that's unheard of.
 The management finally consented to pay my expenses but there were many other matters to iron out.
 I finally gave up.

 Hornsby indicated plans to return to Fort Worth, Texas.

-Following his return to the United States, Hornsby spent 1945 out of baseball, his first campaign out of the game in over three decades.
+Following his return to the United States, Hornsby spent 1945 out of baseball for the first time in 31 years.
 There were rumors that Commissioner Kenesaw Mountain Landis had informally blackballed him from the majors because of his persistent gambling.
-However, Hornsby had a long wait to get another major-league job even after Landis died in November 1944.
+However, Hornsby had a long wait to get another full-time major-league job even after Landis died in November 1944.
 He did some commentary for radio station WTMV in East St. Louis, Illinois, served as a spring-training hitting instructor for the Chicago White Sox in 1946 and the Cleveland Indians in 1947, and became a TV announcer for Chicago Cubs games in 1949.

 Hornsby did not become a manager or coach again until 1950, when he was hired to manage the Texas League's Beaumont Roughnecks.
 He led the Roughnecks to the pennant, but they were swept in the first round of the playoffs by the San Antonio Missions.
 The next year, in 1951, Hornsby managed the Seattle Rainiers of the Pacific Coast League.
 Under Hornsby's leadership, the Rainiers won the pennant.

+St. Louis Browns (1952)

 With Hornsby's success in Beaumont and Seattle, both of St. Louis' major-league teams offered him three-year contracts.
 He decided to return to the Browns, apparently believing there was a greater upside to rebuilding a perennial loser than there was to managing a perennial contender.
 The Browns' owner, Bill Veeck, was the son of former Cubs president William Veeck Sr. Hornsby was not well received by the players, however.
 He reportedly spoke to players only to criticize them.
 As the season wore on and the losses piled up, Hornsby's fuse became even shorter.

 On June 9, he was fired after a disagreement with Veeck over an incident against the Yankees the day before.
 During the game, a fan prevented Gil McDougald of the Yankees from catching a fly ball, and the umpire ruled that it was fan interference.
 Hornsby did not initially argue the call, coming out of the dugout only on orders from Veeck (when it was already too late to do anything about it).
 This led to Hornsby and the Browns parting ways.
 The Browns players were so happy about Hornsby's firing that they gave Veeck an engraved trophy to thank him.